 GD104, GD105 & GD106.

 A strong work ethic.
 This is not a come, sit, listen, regurgitate style module.
 Learning will be active and require serious dedication to knowledge creation, as well as a genuine desire to contribute fully to the advantages of group learning.
-Furthermore, those not interested in developing a genuine emotional interest in the place and people of Coventry surely need not apply.
+Those not interested in developing a genuine emotional and intelectual interest in the place and people of Coventry surely need not apply.
 Academic research is afterall, always emotional work.

 |Coursework||1 x 500 word Group Report and 1 x 2,000 word report per student (30%)|